farcaster-project/RFCs/04-protocol-messages.md

 ## Inter-daemon communication

-The inter-daemon communication must follow *'BOLT #8: Encrypted and Authenticated Transport'* [[2](#references)] standard from the Lightning Network specifications.
+The inter-daemon communication must follow [[2] BOLT #8: Encrypted and Authenticated Transport](#references) standard from the Lightning Network specifications.

 All communications between nodes are encrypted to provide confidentiality for all transcripts between nodes and are authenticated to avoid malicious interference.
-Each node has a known long-term identifier that is a public key on Bitcoin's `secp256k1` curve.
-This long-term public key is used within the protocol to establish an encrypted and authenticated connection with peers.
+Each node has a known connection identifier that is a public key on Bitcoin's `secp256k1` curve.
+This connection public key is used to establish an encrypted and authenticated connection with peers.

+When starting in maker mode, a daemon will start a listening service.
+The listening service uses the connection public key to decrypt and authentify entering connections.
+The listening service may create an onion service to hide the node location or may listen on an IPv4/IPv6 address directly.

 ## Messages